Ranga Yogeshwar: Career

 In 1983, he started working in radio and television for various stations.
 During a stay in India in 1985, he led a series of seminars and conferences, including one at the Indian Institute of Science in Bangalore.

 Yogeshwar began to work with Jean Pütz at the Westdeutscher Rundfunk (WDR) in Cologne in 1987 as science editor.
 Until 1990 he hosted many episodes of the Wissenschaftsshow alongside Pütz.
 The WDR developed the show Quarks und Co. for Yogeshwar, based on the same concept as the Wissenschaftsshow, and he led this show from 1993 to 2018, before handing it over to Mai Thi Nguyen-Kim and Ralph Caspers.
 From 1989 to 1999, he co-hosted the TV show Kopfball.
 From 1995 to 2001, he was the acting Head of the Science Programmes division of the WDR, and in 2001, he replaced Alfred Thorwarth as the head of the same division, remaining in that post till 2018.
 Until 2002, he presented the research and environmental magazine Globus and the show W wie Wissen from 2006 to 2007 on ARD.
 He also moderates the series of events Wissenschaft live organised by the Deutsches Museum Bonn.
 Yogeshwar organises parts of the kids radio show Lillipuz.

 Personal life

-Yogeshwar and his wife Uschi live with their four children in Hennef near Cologne.
+Yogeshwar and his wife Uschi live with their four children in Hennef near Bonn.
 He is an atheist.